*Due to the coronavirus pandemic recruitment to the study is suspended, watch this space for re-start date

-For more information, and what is involved, see Trial Information.
+For more information and to see what is involved, please visit Trial Information.

 This trial is being sponsored by the University of Dundee and NHS Tayside, and organised by James Chalmers, Professor of Respiratory Research at the University of Dundee.